gregarsua/Happy-Brew/README.md

 # Happy-Brew
-This is for Readme for Happy Brew
+This is for Happy brew CRM using Hubspot

 SET UP
 1. Connect website to Hubspot